 Do Childhood Experiences of Parental Separation Lead to Homelessness?

-This paper investigates whether parental separation increases the likelihood of becoming homeless for disadvantaged households.
-Previous studies have only provided descriptive evidence for the general population suggesting that parental separations relate to reductions in housing quality and stability.
-Using a unique dataset of disadvantaged Australians who provide retrospective information on parental separation and housing circumstances, we examine transitions into homelessness following parental separation.
-Accounting for observed as well as unobserved family and individual characteristics, and exploiting the timing of events, we show that parental separation significantly increases the l..View full abstract
+This paper investigates the effect of parental separation on homelessness.
+Previous studies have only been able to provide descriptive evidence that parental separations relate to reductions in housing quality and stability.
+Using a unique dataset of disadvantaged Australians who provide retrospective information on parental separation and housing circumstances, we estimate bivariate duration models to examine transitions into homelessness following parental separation.
+Controlling for observed as well as unobserved family and individual characteristics, and exploiting the timing of events, we show that parental separation significantly increases the likelihood of experiencing homelessness ..View full abstract